U.S. manufacturing and new home sales highlight booming economy | ExBulletin

 The IHS Markit surveys measure the prices paid by manufacturers climbed to the highest level since July 2008.
 It attributed the higher input prices to severe supplier shortages and sharp increases in transportation costs.

-The continued rise in input costs is one of many factors that could push inflation above the Federal Reserve’s 2% inflation target this year.
+The continued rise in input costs is one of many factors that could push inflation above the federal reserve inflation target of 2% this year.
 Fed Chairman Jerome Powell said he believes supply chains will adapt and become more efficient, and prevent prices from staying higher for an extended period.

-According to IHS Market, supply shortages were causing backlogs of unfinished work “on a scale not exceeded for more than seven years.”
+Supply shortages were causing backlogs of unfinished work on a scale not exceeded for more than seven years, according to IHS Market.
 The compression of raw materials is most evident in the automotive industry, where a global semiconductor shortage has forced production cuts at automotive assembly plants.

 Supply issues have also spilled over into the housing market, where builders grapple with record lumber prices, threatening to worsen an already acute shortage of already-owned homes available for sale.